Towards a spectrally multiplexed quantum repeater

-Finally, we assess the quantum nature of the cavity-based SPDC source.
-Towards this end we first measure the 2$^{nd}$ order auto-correlation coefficients $g_{s,s}^{(2)}$ and $g_{i,i}^{(2)}$ for the individual signal and idler modes using Hanbury-Brown and Twiss interferometers \cite{brown1954Anewtype}.
-For instance, for the signal mode, this coefficient is defined as $g_{s,s}^{(2)}=p_{s,s}/p_{s}^2$, where $p_{s,s}$ is the probability of detecting two signal photons in coincidence, and $p_{s}$ is the detection probability for individual signal photons.
-The correlation coefficient is conveniently measured using a time tagger (see SM and \cite{askarani2020entanglement}).
-We obtain $g_{s,s}^{(2)}=$1.07$\pm$0.005 and $g_{i,i}^{(2)}=$1.37$\pm$0.115, indicating classical fields, for which $1\leq g^{(2)}\leq 2$ \cite{zielnicki2018joint}.
-The experimental values are smaller than the expected result of 2, which we attribute to unwanted spectral modes passing through the FP$_{signal}$ filter cavity (see below), and to a small signal-to-noise ratio (the ratio between photon detections and detector dark counts) of around one for the idler photons.
+We now assess the quantum nature of the cavity-based SPDC source.
+Towards this end, we first measure the 2$^{nd}$ order auto-correlation coefficients $g_{s,s}^{(2)}(0)$ and $g_{i,i}^{(2)}(0)$ for the individual signal and idler modes.
+For instance, for the signal mode, this coefficient is defined as $g_{s,s}^{(2)}(0)=p_{s,s}/p_{s}^2$, where $p_{s,s}$ is the probability of detecting two signal photons in coincidence, and $p_{s}$ is the detection probability for individual signal photons.
+The correlation coefficient is measured using the time tagger (see SM and \cite{askarani2020entanglement}).
+We obtain $g^{(2)}_{s,s}\,=\,1.299\,\pm\,0.032$ and $g_{i,i}^{(2)}=1.362\,\pm\,0.150$, indicating classical fields for which $1\leq g^{(2)}\leq 2$ \cite{zielnicki2018joint}.
+Due to accidental coincidences and a finite coincidence window, the auto-correlation coefficients are reduced compared to their expected value of 2 \cite{Blauensteiner2009,rielander2014}.
+See the supplemental materials for details.

-Second, we also measure cross-correlation coefficients $g_{s,i}^{(2)}=p_{s,i}/(p_{s}\cdot p_{i})$ between signal and idler photons for various combinations of spectral channels.
-Here, $p_{s,i}$ is the coincidence detection probability of signal and idler photons, and $p_{s}$ and $p_{i}$ are again the individual detection probabilities.
+Second, we also measure cross-correlation coefficients $g_{s,i}^{(2)}(0)=p_{s,i}/(p_{s}\cdot p_{i})$ between signal and idler photons for various combinations of spectral channels.
+Here, $p_{s,i}$ is the coincidence detection probability of signal and idler photons, and $p_{s}$ and $p_{i}$ are defined above.
 For classical fields, the Cauchy-Schwarz parameter $R=(g_{s,i}^{(2)})^2/(g_{s,s}^{(2)}\cdot g_{i,i}^{(2)})$ is upper bounded by 1 \cite{steele2004cauchy}.
-Taking into account the upper limit of 2 for $g_{s,s}^{(2)}$ and $g_{i,i}^{(2)}$, we find an upper bound for the cross-correlation coefficient, again under the assumption of classical fields: $g_{s,i}^{(2)}\leq 2$.
+Taking into account the upper limit of 2 for $g_{s,s}^{(2)}$ and $g_{i,i}^{(2)}$, we find for the cross-correlation coefficient $g_{s,i}^{(2)}\leq 2$, again under the assumption of classical fields.
+Our measurements are performed after replacing the fiber by the fiber array, using 5 SNSPDs instead of one, and employing the Tm$^{3+}$:LiNbO$_3\,$-based spectral filter to narrow down the spectral widths of the signal photons, as shown in Fig.\ref{fig:SPDC_VIPA} (see SM for details).
+Fig. \ref{fig:g2_map}(d) shows 25 cross-correlation coefficients, obtained using a laser power of $1.8\,$mW at the input of the SPDC cavity, on a grid composed of $5\times 5$ signal and idler spectral modes.
+The desired spectral channels were selected using a specific SNSPD (for the $1532\,$nm photons) and after tuning the Tm$^{3+}$:LiNbO$_3$ filter and adjusting the angle of the Fabry-P\'erot cavity that filter the $795\,$nm photons.